shivammathur/setup-php/README.md

 - On `ubuntu` extensions which have the package in apt are installed.
 - On `windows` and `macOS` PECL extensions are installed.
 - Extensions which are installed along with PHP if specified are enabled.
-- Extensions which cannot be installed gracefully leave an error message in the logs, the action is not interruped.
+- Extensions which cannot be installed gracefully leave an error message in the logs, the action is not interrupted.

 ## :signal_strength: Coverage support
 - Specify `coverage: xdebug` to use `Xdebug`.